Cantwell-Sacred Heart of Mary High School: Founding

 Sacred Heart of Mary High School for young women was founded in 1942.
 The school was formally dedicated on June 30, 1943, with Archbishop John J. Cantwell presiding.
 The Religious of the Sacred Heart of Mary (RSHM), an international apostolic institute of religious women, were commissioned to teach at the new institution.
 Through their emphasis on liberal arts education and respect for all cultures, the Sisters worked to promote the growth of the human person by creating an environment which enabled young women to work for their own spiritual, educational, and personal development.

 In 1946, the Most Reverend John J. Cantwell, Archbishop of Los Angeles, established Cantwell High School.
-At the time of its founding, the school was temporarily located on the top floor at St. Alphonsus Grade School, in East Los Angeles.
-On October 23, 1946, the school relocated to the campus it still occupies on a picturesque seventeen acres in Montebello.
+At the time of its founding, the school was at St. Alphonsus Grade School, in East Los Angeles.
+On October 23, 1946, the school relocated to the campus it still occupies.
 Based on his respect for their teaching abilities, the archbishop invited the Christian Brothers of Ireland to staff the school.
 The school was dedicated by Archbishop Cantwell on April 13, 1947.

-As the flag was raised over the "largest addition to the Archdiocesan school system," tribute was paid to the teaching qualities of the Christian Brothers who constituted the initial Cantwell faculty.
-The Irish Christian Brothers had long influenced Bishop Cantwell, as he attended the Patrician Brothers Monastery National School in Fethard in his early childhood.

 With the closure of nearby Sacred Heart of Mary High School in 1990, the girls attending that high school were incorporated into Cantwell-Sacred Heart of Mary High School.

 1950s–1980s

-In 1956, a new building was completed at 441 North Garfield Avenue.
-In September 1957, 450 girls enrolled at the new Sacred Heart of Mary High School.
-The Sodality of the Blessed Virgin Mary became the focal point of all religious activities.
-In 1961, ground was broken for an 800-seat auditorium, and a chapel was constructed adjacent to the convent.
+and a chapel was constructed adjacent to the convent.
 Both were completed in 1962.
 Just the chapel and convent remain today, as the rest of the property was sold.

-Under the watchful eyes of the Sacred Heart of Mary sisters, the Catholic boys of Cantwell High came no closer to the girls during school hours than a lingering glance through the chain-link fence.
-"The sisters were very restrictive," recalled an alumnus whose wife attended Sacred Heart of Mary while he was at Cantwell.
-"Though we used to look at the girls from afar, the best we could do was cruise by, (until after school)."